tonydg2/scripts/README.md

 -skipIMP    : skip implementation and bitstream gen, generally for debug, or just desire other steps
               output products.

--noIP       : run as if there are no IP in the IP/tcl folder (even if there are)
+-noIP       : run as if there are no IP in the IP/tcl folder (even if there are).

--noRM       : run as if there are no RMs in the RM* folders (even if there are)
+-noRM       : run as if there are no RMs in the RM* folders (even if there are).

+-proj       : generate BD project only. must be run with -name option.

+-name       : name of BD project, "-name \<project-name>".